-Keep the number of files in the \_ISO folder to a minimum (don't use it for non-essential files)
+Keep the number of files in the \_ISO folder to a minimum (don't use it for non-essential files).

-If you use a large \_ISO\MyE2B.cfg file, delete all comment lines (starting with # or ###) as they are ignored by E2B anyway (the benefit will be small though!).
+If you use a large \_ISO\MyE2B.cfg file, delete all comment lines (starting with # or ###) as they are ignored by E2B anyway (the benefit will be very small though!).

-if you don't have any Windows install ISO files, rename the \_ISO\WINDOWS folder (or delete it).
+If you don't have any Windows install ISO files, rename the \_ISO\WINDOWS folder (or delete it).